 - When baking, use honey or agave instead of sugar

 - Swap out pre-packaged lunch meat for sliced turkey or chicken at home

-- Add legumes, nuts, and berries into your diet
+- Add legumes, nuts, and berries to your diet

-- Try whole grains instead of processed white breads
+- Try whole grains instead of processed white bread

 Clean eating can be key to slowing the progression of plaque accumulation that can lead to peripheral artery disease.
 Hydrating and avoiding sugary drinks can lower your cholesterol and blood pressure significantly over a short period of time.
 Get in the habit of drinking a large glass of water as soon as your wake up and then at hour intervals throughout your day.
 By breaking up healthy habits into small successes, you can tackle anything.